Filipinas (film)

-Filipinas (Philippines) is a 2003 Philippine family drama film directed by Joel Lamangan.
+Filipinas (Philippines) is a 2003 Philippine family drama film directed by Joel Lamangan and written by Roy C. Iglesias.
 The film stars Armida Siguion-Reyna, Maricel Soriano, Richard Gomez, Aiko Melendez, Dawn Zulueta, Victor Neri and Wendell Ramos.
 It was one of the entries in the 2003 Metro Manila Film Festival.

 Plot

 Florencia is the widowed matriarch of the Filipinas family and has six children: Yolanda, Samuel, Vicky, Gloria, Emman and Narciso.
 She also takes in Diana, a servant's daughter, as her own.
 In her old age, she despairs at her adult children drifting apart and fighting with each other when they reunite at their ancestral residence over the Christmas holidays.

 Yolanda, the eldest daughter, is the only unmarried sibling and lives with her mother while running a sweets shop.
 Yolanda tracks down her boyfriend Dindo, who is newly-released from prison, but is heartbroken at learning that he is engaged to someone else.
 It is later revealed that Yolanda witnessed Dindo kill Rex, a friend of Samuel in self-defense, but was prevented from defending him by Samuel, who sought to cover up the fact that the unlicensed firearm used in the killing was borrowed from him by Rex, in order to obtain a work visa for the US from Rex's father.
 Samuel migrated with his family, but is later laid off due to a workplace scandal.
 Facing bankruptcy, he returns to the Philippines with his children under the guise of the holidays, but eventually confesses his true situation to his mother when his children grow impatient over their return to the US.

 Gloria, a nurse, returns from Israel following a suicide bombing.
 She despairs at her husband Greg for solely depending on her remittances and allowing their daughter to drift away from her.
 After a disagreement over debt, Yolanda confronts Gloria and reminds her that she took the blame for her elopement and pregnancy with Greg, only to leave her alone to take care of their mother, but Gloria tells her that she is lashing out for her failure to live out her life with Dindo.